RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable toggle favorites button**

 This setting enables the _Y_ button for quickly toggling a game as favorite.
 Although this may be convenient at times, it's also quite easy to accidentally remove a favorite tagging of a game when using the application more casually.
 As such it could sometimes make sense to disable this functionality.
 It's of course still possible to mark a game as favorite using the metadata editor when this setting is disabled.
 The option does not affect the use of the _Y_ button to add or remove games when editing custom collections.

-**Enable random system or game button**

-This enables or disables the ability to jump to a random system or game.
-It's mapped to the thumbstick click button, either the left or right thumbstick will work.
-The help prompts will also visually indicate whether this option is enabled or not.

 **Enable gamelist filters**